Wild Side (Normani song): Background and release

 Normani went on a two-year hiatus from music after the release of the single "Motivation", in part due to the COVID-19 pandemic and the return of her mother's breast cancer.
-During that time period her mother encouraged her to focus on her career and making new music, in the process "Wild Side" was created.
+During that time period her mother encouraged her to focus on her career and making new music; in the process, "Wild Side" was created.
 Normani posted a snippet of "Wild Side" to her social media on February 5, 2021, with the caption, "know it's been awhile".
 Cardi B heard the snippet and later joined "Wild Side" according to the singer, with Normani stating "I knew I wanted to do something with her, but I was already in rehearsal for three weeks for the music video.
 We had already been in rehearsal, and I called her stylist because he's also my stylist, and I was like, 'Yo, like, we gotta figure something out.
 Like this link-up has to happen.
 There's no other way.
-It just has to happen, there's no option.
-'And he was like, 'Actually, she mentioned "Wild Side", She was like, "Is it that "Wild Side" song?
-Is it the "Wild Side" song?"'
+It just has to happen, there's no option.'
+And he was like, 'Actually, she mentioned "Wild Side".
+She was like, "Is it that 'Wild Side' song?
+Is it the 'Wild Side' song?"'
 Because I had posted the clip like two months ago".

 After speculation of a collaboration between the two, Normani archived all but one post on her Instagram page on July 12, 2021, hinting at a possible relevant announcement.
 The following day, Cardi B stated that she had "a little secret" to tell her audience the following day.
 On July 14, Normani confirmed the title, release date and cover art of the collaborative single on her respective social media pages.
-Both performers had interacted in the past multiple times, with Normani making a special appearance in the music video for "WAP" by Cardi B and Megan Thee Stallion in August 2020 alongside other singers and personalities like Kylie Jenner and Rosalía.
+The song was officially released on July 16 alongside a music video starring the two singers.
+It was later included on Normani's debut solo studio album Dopamine, which was released on June 14, 2024.